fabrixxm/cuer/README.md

 # Cuer

-Cuer is a QRCode reader application for the GNOME desktop wich uses the webcam
+Cuer is a QRCode reader application for the GNOME desktop

 ![ScreenShot](screenshot.png)